 Note: Within this Charter the use of the Tax Practitioners Board or TPB is used to refer to the body as a whole.
 The use of the term ‘Board’ refers to the Board (consisting of the Board Chair and Board Members) which is responsible for making decisions on the administration of the TASA.

-The Board is comprised of eight members, including the Board Chair, who are appointed for a specific period of time by the Assistant Treasurer.
-Board members come from a range of backgrounds including tax agent services, the bookkeeping industry, law, academia and business, with experience in both private and government sectors.
+The Board is comprised of eight members, including the Board Chair, who are appointed for a specific period of time by the Treasurer.
+Board members come from a range of backgrounds including tax agent services, the bookkeeping industry, law, academia and business.

 The TPB is independent of the Australian Taxation Office (ATO).
 While separate, the TPB and ATO work cooperatively to strengthen community confidence in the taxation system.
 The TPB falls under the portfolio of The Treasury.

 2.1 Our values

 The TPB’s values are aligned closely to the Australian Public Service ICARE values as outlined in the table below.
 These values help promote the regulation of tax practitioners in a fair, consistent and practical way, with the aim of ensuring that registered tax practitioners meet appropriate standards of professional and ethical conduct, thereby protecting consumers.